Of Swiss and Czech origin, Hélène Čajka McClellan studied in Geneva and in the Netherlands.

 Graduating as a choir conductor in the class of Michel Corboz, and as a music teacher at the Geneva Conservatory, she also graduated in singing and pedagogy at the Schweitzer Akademie für Musik und Musikpädagogisch.

-Her careers develops in Switzerland, France, Thailand and Denmark where she is regularly invited to perform as a soloist, in particular with the ensemble “Copenhagen Soloists”.
+Her career develops in Switzerland, France, Thailand and Denmark where she is regularly invited to perform as a soloist, in particular with the ensemble “Copenhagen Soloists”.

 Her tessitura and unique colour naturally suits the oratorio repertoire in which she often performs in works such as Bach’s B Minor Mass, Händel’s Messiah, Rossini’s Petite messe Solennelle, Schubert or Beethoven works.